Silverfish and Firebrats

-Silverfish are common indoors on the East Coast, and is also found indoors in the Midwest and Pacific Coast.
-It is found indoors in warm, humid areas such as basements.
+Silverfish are common indoors and found indoors in warm, humid areas such as basements.

 The eggs are deposited in crevices or under objects singly or in groups of 2 or 3.
 The female deposits 1-3 eggs per day or at irregular intervals of up to several weeks depending upon availability of food.
 Eggs hatch in 43 days at 72 F and in 19 days at 90 F. Females may reproduce at 3-4 months of age.
 Nymphs are 1/8″ in size and scaleless when hatched.
 The first instar lasts 7-10 days; successive instars are 2- 3 weeks long.
 Scales develop in the third instar.
 Adults may live up to 3 1/2 years, but most live 2 years under favorable conditions (72-80 F, relative humidity of 75%- 97%).
 Silverfish may pass through up to 59 instars in their lifetimes.

 Set the move-out date for your pests today by calling Northwest Pest Control!